rkeatinggodfrey/Hyles_lineata_genome/Assembly/README.md

 ### (3) Purge duplicates

-Input your original HiFiasm assembly adn the coverage_stats.csv output from step 2.
+Input your original HiFiasm assembly and the coverage_stats.csv output from step 2.

 ```bash
 #!/bin/bash